 LCIS, ADH and ALH

-LCIS, ADH and ALH may increase your risk
+How LCIS, ADH and ALH influence your breast cancer risk

-Some benign (non-cancerous) breast conditions mean you may have a higher risk of developing breast cancer.
+You may have a higher risk of developing breast cancer if you have certain benign or non-cancerous breast conditions.
 These include:

 • Lobular carcinoma in situ (LCIS)